 You can also purchase a Singapore Tourist Pass, which gives you unlimited rides on the bus and MRT for $10 (1 day), $16 (2 days), $20 (3 days).
 I personally wasn’t travelling enough to make the pass worth it, but if you plan on sightseeing like crazy, this may be a money-saving option that’ll work out for you.

-Buses are priced similarly to the metro, so there’s no real reason to use them instead.
+Buses are priced similarly to the metro, but more complicated to use, so there’s no real reason to use them instead.

 If you do want to visit somewhere that isn’t served by the bus or MRT, you’re probably going to end up taking a taxi.
 Uber isn’t in Singapore, but most people use the Grab app, which is essentially the same thing.
 It’s simple to use, reasonably affordable (S$0.16 a minute), and better than standing around waiting for a taxi to drive past.
 If you’re heading to Singapore, I’d recommend downloading Grab before you leave.

 One website I do want to recommend is 12Go Asia.
 If you’re going to be travelling overland to or from Singapore, this a great site for booking transportation in advance.